enheragu/husky_test_utils/README.md

 ## Dependencies

-To install required dependencies you can use requirements file as follows Note that it assumes that python3 is already `installed`:
+To install required dependencies you can use requirements file as follows Note that it assumes that `python3` is already installed:

 ```sh
     $ xargs sudo apt-get install <requirements